 Example: Assume dad makes an interest-free $75,000 loan to his son so that he may start a business.
 Dad forgoes the imputed interest each year ($1,100 for example), which is treated as a gift.
 No gift tax will be due since it is below the annual $15,000 exclusion, and dad owes no tax on the forgone interest if the son has $1,000 or less of net investment income.

-After taking everything into consideration, loaning money to family members is not something to take casually.
+Similarly to shareholder loans, loaning money to family members is not something to take casually.
 Given the complexity of the IRS rules on restructuring and imputed interest, it’s always best to consult with your tax advisor before making a personal loan.
 Please call us if you would like to discuss an intra-family or below-market-rate loan.

 LBMC tax tips are provided as an informational and educational service for clients and friends of the firm.
 The communication is high-level and should not be considered as legal or tax advice to take any specific action.
 Individuals should consult with their personal tax or legal advisors before making any tax or legal-related decisions.
 In addition, the information and data presented are based on sources believed to be reliable, but we do not guarantee their accuracy or completeness.
 The information is current as of the date indicated and is subject to change without notice.